Community Business learns sustainable business growth comes from intentional realignment with people-first strategies.

 Creating a Sustainable Brand Strategy Requires a Two-Pronged Approach

-To help Taddeo scale to a seven-figure business in a sustainable way, Renia knew they would need a two-fold plan:
+To help Taddeo scale to a seven-figure business sustainably, Renia knew they would need a two-fold plan:

 - Incorporate a coaching component for the leadership team to create structural accountability and overcome resistance among key players, and